 Conservation ActionsConservation Actions Underway

 CITES Appendix II.
 This species has been protected under Indonesian law since 1972.
-The Wildlife Conservation Society is currently actively trying to locate this species in the lowlands surrounding Gunung Leuser National Park, and hope to expand this work in the future once additional funding has been secured (N. Brickle in litt.
+The Wildlife Conservation Society has actively tried to locate this species in the lowlands surrounding Gunung Leuser National Park, and although the current status of surveys are unknown, there is hope to expand this work in the future once additional funding has been secured (N. Brickle in litt.
 2007).
 Conservation Actions Proposed

 Examine the two skins in detail to improve understanding of its taxonomic status, and indeed (by consideration of wing length) to determine the likelihood of its being migratory.
 Conduct surveys (including use of mist nets) for the species between January and April in remaining forest patches ranging out from the two historical locations.
 Develop a conservation plan for the species, pending results of these surveys, including the establishment of protected areas, where appropriate, at any sites supporting populations.